 How to Identify PTSD Triggers

-Some are PTSD triggers are subtle.
+Some triggers for PTSD are subtle.
 Others are obvious.
-In fact, PTSD triggers may be all around you, and you may not realize something is a trigger until you have a reaction.
+In fact, triggers for PTSD may be all around you, and you may not realize something is a trigger until you have a reaction.
 Even though it may sometimes feel like PTSD symptoms come out of the blue, PTSD symptoms rarely spontaneously show .

 Instead, whether you are aware of it not, PTSD symptoms are often dictated or triggered by something in our external (anything that happens outside your body, such as a stressful situation) environment or internal (anything that happens within your body, such as thoughts or feelings).

 Because certain feelings, thoughts, or situations can bring up painful PTSD symptoms, such as memories of a traumatic event or feelings of being anxious or on edge, one way of coping with these symptoms is by increasing your awareness of these triggers.

 You can prevent or lessen the impact of certain PTSD symptoms by identifying what specific feelings, types of thoughts, and situations trigger them and then, take steps to limit the occurrence or impact of those triggers.

 Get Help.
 Get Better.
 Get Your Life Back.

 Searching for Accredited Dual Diagnosis Mental Health Centers Near You?